 If you have questions about the status of a particular event, you may email our office at CareerServices@usf.edu.

 Our interview rooms are currently unavailable for use.
 We will post updates to this page as they become available.

-While many on-campus and in-person services are limited for Fall 2020, we are excited to be able to provide a variety of online tool kits, resources, and services to help you continue your career progression.
-Please read through the sections below for information about specific services available during Fall 2020.
+While many on-campus and in-person services are currently limited, we are excited to be able to provide a variety of online tool kits, resources, and services to help you continue your career progression.
+Please read through the sections below for information about specific services available to you.

 Candid Career [External Site] is an online service is like your own personal YouTube channel for career advice, interviews with professionals about their jobs and career paths, and short clips about what it's like to work in different industries!

 Have a quick question and not sure you need a full appointment?
 Send us an email at CareerCoach@usf.edu and one of our Career Consultants will reply.